Large Format Tile · Showers · Wet Rooms · Fireplace Walls

 Large-Format Floors Bigger tile = fewer grout joints, faster install and a seamless look.

-Commercial & Exterior Exceptional durability, weather resistant, in heavey use & changing conditions.
+Commercial & Exterior Exceptional durability, weather resistant, in heavy use & changing conditions.

 Large Format Tile · Expanded view